Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

 In conclusion, we observe the many-body quantum phase transition from gapless symmetry-broken phases to gapped symmetry-conserved phases.
-The critical behaviors change from retarded relaxations to phase oscillations which is beyond the KZM frame.
-Even within the steady-state-relaxation regime, two different values for one critical parameter $\nu z$ are observed which is not allowed by the conventional KZM.
+As the ramping gets faster, the critical behaviors change from retarded relaxations to phase oscillations.
+Even within the steady-state-relaxation regime, two different values for one critical parameter $\nu z$ are observed.
 The gap opening provides and protects different critical-mechanism competitions in the dynamics of many-body phase transitions.
 We believe this inspires further investigations in the phase transition of symmetry-conserved gapped systems and the non-equilibrium physics.

 We thank Hui Zhai, Joerg Schmiedmayer, Jakub Zakrzewski and Bogdan Damski for helpful discussions.
 The numerical simulations are performed on High-Performance-Computing Platform of Peking University.
 This work is supported by the National Natural Science Foundation of China (Grants No. 91736208, 11920101004, 61727819, 11934002, 11974202, 61975092) and the National Key Research and Development Program of China (Grant No. 2016YFA0301501).